Case #68 answer

 Uncle Al (W3854)

-1) at a windward mark boat 'a' (me) is ahead to windward at the two boatlength circle.
+1) at a windward mark boat 'a' (me) is ahead to windward at the zone.
 Boat 'b' is overlapped inside.
 Boat 'a' however is close-hauled making the mark and boat 'b' (inside but a bit behind) has to pinch above close-hauled to make it around the mark.
-Does boat 'a' have to give boat 'b' "room" even if it means going above close hauled to do so?
+Does boat 'a' have to give boat 'b' "mark-room" even if it means going above close hauled to do so?
 I thought I had to give them room otherwise they would hit the mark. one of my crew thinks they cannot take us above close-hauled.

-You are absolutely right: Boat B is entitled to room and boat A must give that room, even if that means having to go above close-hauled.
-The Rules basically state that B is entitled to room but the Rules say nothing about how that room is given, i.e. A has to give room any way she can.
+It depends on how Boat B got there: If Boat B has not just completed a tack to leeward of you and in the zone, Boat B is entitled to mark-room and boat A must give that room, even if that means having to go above close-hauled, i.e. A has to give mark-room any (seamanlike!) way she can.

 2) at a reach mark boat 'a' (me) approaches on starboard in a dying breeze and gybes for the mark around 2 - 3 boat lengths away.
 By the time she is about 1 boat length or less from it (moving very slowly in the dying breeze) other boats now come in on starboard tack with good pressure in fresh breeze and claiming "room" and overlap (from miles away).
 Should they get it?